-AGDC will be sensitive to tribal communication protocols for sharing information about properties of traditional religious and cultural importance.
 If tribes do not wish to provide information or express concerns pertaining to culturally sensitive areas or locations and/or do not wish to participate as Consulting Parties or ethnographic sources for implementation of the CRMP, AGDC will thoroughly document efforts made to consult with tribes.
-Records including copies of correspondence, records of telephone communications, contact details, and dates of attempted communications, will help to document the good faith effort undertaken by AGDC, on behalf of FERC, with regards to inventory of ethnographic resources in the direct and the indirect APE.
+Records including copies of correspondence, records of telephone communications, contact details, dates of attempted communications, and supporting documentation from background research will help to document the good faith effort undertaken by AGDC, on behalf of FERC, with regards to inventory of ethnographic resources in the direct and the indirect APE.